Legitcode/ReactJSNews/_posts/2016-04-07-how-to-make-your-react-apps-10x-faster.md

 Check out our upcoming [workshops](http://www.reactuniversity.com/training).
 Our next workshop is [React 2016](http://www.reactuniversity.com/react-2016 "React 2016") on April 23 in San Francisco.
 It's a deep dive into creating modern Single-Page Applications (SPA) using React, Redux, React Router, Immutable.js, and Webpack.
 We also have a workshop coming up called [React and D3](http://www.reactuniversity.com/react-and-d3) which teaches how to get React and D3 to play together to build awesome data visualizations.

 ## Introduction

-Without any extra modifications, React is really fast as it.
-However, there are a few things you can to to improve performance.
-At my job as a Front-End Engineer at [HelloSign](https://www.hellosign.com/), I quickly discovered some quick fixes which made our apps incredibly snappy.
-With these changes, I was able to reduce the overall time it took to render our application from over 3000 milliseconds to less than 200 milliseconds!

 HelloSign is a cloud based electronic signature tool founded in 2010.
 As you can imagine, HelloSign is a very JavaScript heavy codebase.
 A lot of client-side behavior is necessary to create a rich signing experience.
 Lately, we've moved a lot of our codebase toward React.
 In many places, we've broken up our codebase to be several single page applications written in React.